 The latest release seems to have fixed the problems with Google Pixel phones.
-We just tested Android File Transfer 1.0.12 on macOS Mojave 10.14.5 / macOS Catalina 10.15.3 and connected our Pixel 3 XL on Android 9.0 Pie – it worked perfect!
+We just tested Android File Transfer 1.0.12 on macOS Mojave 10.14.5 / macOS Catalina 10.15.3 and connected our Pixel 3 XL / Pixel 4 XL on Android 10 – it worked perfect!

 Android File Transfer is in serious need of a UI upgrade.
 I really hoped this update would bring some new features or interface changes, but everything is still the same.
 May be, just may be, Google might bring the Material Design UI to Android File Transfer in an update later.
 For a better UI and features, you should try out HandShaker!

 Here is the latest AFT 1.0.12 you can download on Mac computers, fully compatible with macOS Catalina:

 For more details about Android File Transfer, its alternatives and an instructions guide on how to install it, check out our main Android File Transfer page!